 Fine Dry Cleaning

-Our dry cleaning processes uses liquid silicone in place of perchloroethylene to clean your clothes.
+Our dry cleaning processes uses water and special detergent designed by Kreussler in place of perchloroethylene to clean your clothes.
 It is used to clean delicate fabrics that cannot withstand the rough and tumble of a washing machine and clothes dryer.

 We are dedicated to providing the highest quality of service to our clients.
 By coming to us for dry cleaning you can rest assured that your garments will be properly cleaned.